7 benefits of Hiring a Local Marketing Agency

 You can just hire a firm for a specific function like SEO, or a specific campaign like a product launch or a rebrand.
 One can ask for a single project fee, or to pay in installments.

 You can even negotiate to pay in kind.
 For example, if you are marketing legal services, why not offer to draft your marketer’s employee handbook in return?

 The other savings you will get have been detailed above: you may get advantageous rates through your local contact on everything from printing to design to distribution.
 You may be able to bargain and barter for special deals based on the relationships you have formed.

 7. Grow Together and Expand Both of Your Long-Term Prospects

 When you forge a relationship with a local marketer, you may end up being partners and friends for life.

 Your business may close and you might open another one: you are likely to go back to the company that knows you well and served your needs well the first time.

 Remember all the time and money it costs to start up a relationship.
-If you hire a new marketing agency for every campaign, you have to teach the new account managers your goals, your brand, and your metrics for success.
+You can hire a new marketing agency for every campaign.
+But you have to teach the new account managers your goals, your brand, and your metrics for success.
 You have to start all over again.

 Remaining with a reliable partner saves you those ramp-up costs.

 Once you have hit a groove on your marketing strategies, you may branch out as you grow.
 Your local marketer can grow with you.
 If you need to branch out into other markets, they may be able to find similar partners or franchises for you in other regions who work as they do.